macnick/bookaduc-client/README.md

 # BookADuc App

-This is the final Microverse's capstone project.
+This is for the final Microverse's capstone project.
 The purpose of the project is to create a Full-Stack app that works with a back-end written in Rails and a front-end in React.
 This repo contains the front-end part of the project.
 It's a React app that works as an interface to handle connections to the backend API.
 This is the link to the backend [bookaduc-api](https://github.com/macnick/bookaduc-api/tree/authentication).

 The App can